hannutt/FlaskApi/README.md

 Project keywords: Python Flask, API, JavaScript, Jquery, NoSQL, HTML, MongoDB Cloud Atlas

 Python Flask REST API with JavaScript and MongoDB.
-The main idea is that you can access multiple mongoDB databases with a single program using api endpoints or an html interface. for now user has access to local Mongodb databases, but access to MongoDB cloud Atlas databases is under development.
+The main idea is that you can access multiple mongoDB databases with a single program using api endpoints or an html interface.
+With the Html user interface, the user can access both local databases and MongoDB Atlas databases.

 Main features